ajaibghar-co/jwara_gathertown_cards/src/panels/boiling-and-filtering-for-clean-water.md

 ---
-title: Boiling and Filtering For Clean Water
+title: In Quest of Clean Water
 images:
   - img: /img/12.png
     caption: Florence Nightingale's Illustration of a Bheestie